geographieactuelle/fairedescartes/README.md

 ### extra_smooth

 Makes the map lower resolution, slightly smoother.
 By default false.
+Feature only available for from_shapefile(), not for from_geojson()

 ## Understanding the dictionary